Mouse-Deer told Medicine-Man, "Give me wisdom!"

-"First bring me a Leopard's tooth," said Bush-Doctor.
+"First, bring me a Leopard's tooth," said Medicine-Man.

-So Spider went to visit Leopard.
-"Smile for me, Leopard!"
-Spider said.
+So Mouse-Deer went to visit Leopard.
+"Smile for me, Leopard!" he said.

 "Why should I smile for you?" snarled Leopard.

-"Because Bush-Doctor said Elephant's teeth are whiter than yours," Spider replied.
+"Because Medicine-Man said Elephant's teeth are whiter than yours," Mouse-Deer replied.
 "I wanted to see for myself."

 "My teeth are the whitest," insisted Leopard.
 "Just look!"

-When he opened his mouth, Spider grabbed a big stick and knocked out one of Leopard's teeth.
+When he opened his mouth, Mouse-Deer grabbed a big stick and knocked out one of Leopard's teeth.

-Then he ran to Bush-Doctor with the tooth.
+Then he ran to Medicine-Man with the tooth.

-"This proves you're wise already," said Bush-Doctor.
+"This proves you're wise already," said Medicine-Man.
 "It would be dangerous to make you wiser."

 Inspired by: "Nymo Seeks Wisdom" in Folktales from Liberia (Journal of American Folklore) by Richard C. Bundy, 1919.